iravasen/QCanalysis/README.md

 2. Compare number of noisy pixels between runs
 3. Fake-hit rate study with hot pixels masking
 4. Fake-hit rate correlation analysis (reference run to be chosen)
+5. Error analysis for all runs

 If option 1 (**Fake-hit rate run by run**) is chosen, the software will show you the fake-hit rate as a function of the run number for all the chips in a Stave.
 The ROOT macro is run automatically and a list of (good) files for the analysis is shown.
 Copy and paste the file name in the input line that will appear.
 The final plot(s) is(are) automatically saved in *pdf* and *root* format in the repository *Plots/*.
 Also *gifs* are created (run-by-run animation).
 If option 2 (**Compare noisy pixels between runs**) is chosen, the software will compare the number of noisy pixels run by run.
 The ROOT macro is run automatically and a list of files for the analysis is shown.
 Copy and paste the file name in the input line that will appear.
 Then, a reference run number (**choose a run among the ones in the input file!**) has to be typed.
 All the runs in the input file will be compared with the chosen reference run.
 The plot(s) is(are) automatically saved in *pdf* and *root* format in the repository *Plots/*.
 In particular a summary plot for the layer(s) is created and then, a pdf containing plots of single staves is also added to the output in case of deeper investigations.
 If option 3 (**Fake-hit rate study with hot pixels masking**) is chosen, the fake-hit rate is studied as a function of the number of hot pixel masked.
 An average of all runs is shown.
 By default the 100 hottest pixels are masked.
 Note that in this case a single pixel corresponds to a cluster of 4x4 pixels.
 Furthermore, the pixels masked in each run are shown in a map for each layer and each stave.
 The plot(s) is(are) automatically saved in *pdf* and *root* format in the repository *Plots/*.
 If option 4 (**Fake-hit rate correlation analysis (reference run to be chosen**) is chosen, a correlation of the fake-hit rate is studied: a reference run has to be chosen and the chip fake-hit rates of this run are correlated to the rates in all the other runs within the selected interval.
 The plot(s) is(are) automatically saved in *pdf* and *root* format in the repository *Plots/*.
 For all the options, in case of multiple layers, the plots are created layer by layer automatically.
+If option 5 (**Error analysis for all runs**) is chosen, the software makes a single plot summing also the errors found in the set of runs chosen for the analysis.
+The colored scale represents the frequency of the different errors.
+A legend shows the meening of each error ID.
+The x-axis shows the file ID that is linked to the 24 staves of IBT or IBB.

 ##### Option 2 - Analyse data only (I have already a data sample)
 For this option you will need to have already a file containing a set of histograms to analyse (downloaded from CCDB!).
 If this is the case, choosing this option, you will access directly the analysis menu.
 Choose a single analysis as explained in the previous paragraph.